“Come and see Someone Who told me everything I ever did!” —John 4:29

 Then, we will speak out of the abundance of our hearts (Lk 6:45).
 Like the Samaritan woman, we will be witnesses for Jesus, and many people from our towns will believe in Jesus on the strength of our words of testimony (Jn 4:39).
 Thus, the scrutinies result in love and a new evangelization.

-Prayer: Father, may I never be the same after these scrutinies.
+Prayer: Father, “my journeys and my rest You scrutinize” (Ps 139:3).
+May I never be the same after Your scrutinies.

 Promise: “It is precisely in this that God proves His love for us: that while we were still sinners, Christ died for us.” —Rm 5:8